 The tradeoff comes down to this.
 How much do you believe a fellow classmate is willing to pay to attend?

 ANNOUNCING YOUR EVENT

-How many people confirm they will be in attendance but no show.
+How many people notoriously confirm they will be in attendance but no show.
 Without a payment you’re on the hook for the expenses.
 Think about it.
 Isn’t it easier to accept the invitation and post you’ll be there than to deal with the pleading and begging when you say you won’t?

 With the right ticketing or registration system you can create a class reunion webpage or website that contains all the information you’ll need.
-Easily create custom invitations or use templates, add or upload your invitation list, create a schedule or itinerary with as much detail as you like including photos (and sponsor logos if you have them), then send personalized invitations.
-Collect money online so the funds go directly into your account.
+Easily create custom invitations or use templates, add or upload your invitation list, create a schedule or itinerary with as much detail as you like, including photos (and sponsor logos if you have them), then send personalized invitations.
+Collect money online so the funds go directly into an online account.
 Track attendance and details on each attendee down to what events they plan to attend, what tee time they desire and what their food preference is for Saturday night’s big event.

 Part of the fun of organizing online is that you can get whatever info you need (standard or customized reports) and know exactly where you stand at any given moment.
 Reunion software makes it easy to watch classmates as they sign up.
 No need to email Susan in California and ask who hasn’t responded yet.